 Although the village has now expanded, the troglodyte dwellings, known as “boves”, can still be seen stretching amphitheatrically above the Seine.
 Unfortunately, since the XXᵉ century, most have been abandoned… Only a handful of houses are still in use today.

-The 2.3 km Heritage Trail takes you on an invigorating tour of the remains of this troglodyte village.
+The 2.3 km Heritage Trail is an invigorating way to admire the remains of this troglodyte village.
 You’ll admire part of the “boves”, the washhouse, the artists’ house, the troglodytic church of Notre-Dame de l’Assomption and many other local curiosities preserved from the passage of time.
-A magical weekend getaway!